junobuild/docs/docs/roadmap.md

 - **Payments SDK**: Allowing developers to integrate payment solutions seamlessly into their dApps using signer standards.
 - **Developer Wallet**: Introducing a dedicated developer wallet, enabling developers to manage earnings, payments, and transactions securely and efficiently within the Juno ecosystem.
 - **Third-Party Authentication**: Supporting integration with more third-party authentication providers.
-- **Standalone Analytics**: Providing the existing analytics solution as a standalone product, offering comprehensive insights and performance on Web3 metrics for any developers or product owners.

 ---